 Every year, the City receives numerous complaints about Canadian Geese, particularly the goose droppings left behind on private property, in parks, or on walkways.
 Geese will return to the same area, year after year, in increasing numbers.
 Attracting the geese to your yard only creates community-wide problems necessitating in the reduction of the population.
-Please review the "Feeding Wildlife and Waterfowl" information provided above.
-Have problems with geese?
+Resources for addressing geese:

 - Visit the Minnesota Department of Natural Resources web site

 When not in their own yards, dogs and cats need to be leashed or under other physical control.
 Also, dogs need to be leashed when in City parks, especially in the Oakdale Nature Preserve, and on all other parks and public land, with the exception of the Oakdale Bark Park.

 Animals that are running free in the community are at risk of being impounded whether or not the pet is licensed.
 It’s important to remember that not everyone enjoys the company of pets - even some other pets.
 Please take care so that your pet(s) does not disturb others or their property.

 Oakdale Bark Park